FelipeZurita/FelipeZurita.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Here you'll find my teaching activities and some materials related to them.
+description: Over the years I have taught different courses on microeconomics.
+Here you will find some materials (in Spanish).
 nav: true
 nav_order: 2
 ---

-Over the years I have taught the following courses:

 ## Undergraduate level